nicolaipalm/paref/docs/description/faqs.md

 - reduce the effort to a minimum
 - include generic error checking and handling
 - check that all needed information of the blackbox function is handed
-- include functionality such as calculating the Pareto front
+- include functionality such as calculating the Pareto front, saving and loading

  </details>